 - Green route: also upload to Converis the version of your manuscript that was accepted for publication by the publisher after peer-review (sometimes known as the 'Author's Accepted Manuscript') and evidence of the acceptance date (e.g. an email from publishers that states full acceptance and includes a date the email was received).
 To help you with this we have made step-by-step and videos guides on How to add outputs to Converis for REF.

-- Gold route: you do not need to upload a manuscript or evidence of acceptance to Converis.
+- Gold route: please add the details of the publication (e.g. title, authors, DOI, etc) to Converis but you do not need to upload a manuscript or evidence of acceptance.

 'Act on Acceptance' and add your publication to Converis